 You may want to take a copy of this article to the service center when replacing the tires on your vehicle or when having its tire pressure monitoring system (TPMS) serviced.
 It might provide some tips not covered by the tire changer's normal service procedures.

-Since TPMS is a relatively recent addition to most vehicles, let the service center personnel know your vehicle is equipped with TPMS, which type of system it has, as well as if you have added aftermarket TPMS.
+Since extra precaution is needed to avoid damaging TPMS during bead loosening and tire dismounting, let the service center personnel know your vehicle is equipped with TPMS, which type of system it has, as well as if you have added aftermarket TPMS.

 The presence of standard rubber valves in the wheels normally indicates the vehicle uses an indirect tire pressure monitoring system (TPMS) that compares tire revolutions when the vehicle is in motion by monitoring the ABS speed sensors.

-However, beginning with the 2007 model year, some vehicles have begun using a rubber valve stem direct TPMS that is hard to distinguish visually from a standard rubber valve stem.
+However, beginning with the 2007 model year, some vehicles began using a rubber valve stem direct TPMS that is hard to distinguish visually from a standard rubber valve stem.

 is attached to the tire pressure monitoring sensor?